Minnesota Airbnb Laws & STR Regulations

 Updated Airbnb Laws

-Within the updated ordinance, The City of Minneapolis now has an insurance requirement.
-The insurance requirement states that: “The owner of any short-term rental dwelling unit required to be registered or licensed shall maintain liability insurance appropriate to cover the short-term rental use in the aggregate of not less than three hundred thousand dollars ($300,000) or conduct each short-term rental transaction through a short-term rental platform that provides equal or greater coverage.”
+• Insurance: The insurance requirement states that: “The owner of any short-term rental dwelling unit required to be registered or licensed shall maintain liability insurance appropriate to cover the short-term rental use in the aggregate of not less than three hundred thousand dollars ($300,000) or conduct each short-term rental transaction through a short-term rental platform that provides equal or greater coverage.”

 Cities are doing the smart thing when requiring insurance for vacation rental hosts, as they have seen the inherent risks that are associated with this type of business.
-It’s important that you ensure your business is protected with a policy that doesn’t exclude ‘business activity’ , leaving you with a lack of coverage.
+It’s important that you ensure your business is protected with a policy that doesn’t exclude ‘business activity’, leaving you with a lack of coverage.
 At Proper Insurance, we understand the need for a comprehensive business policy and have custom-written a policy specific to short-term rentals to ensure that your business operations are properly protected.

 Rochester, Minnesota